Sponsored by Choose Chicago for IZEA

 A mother/daughter getaway is about breaking free of routines to do something special with the most important person in your life.
+That’s why we decided it was time to take a girls trip to Chicago!

 When the opportunity came to travel to Chicago, I jumped at the chance to take Kalyra as my guest.